Playing the Ponies: Plot

-The Stooges find themselves disenchanted with their struggling establishment, the Flounder Inn restaurant, where profits dwindle.
-A fortuitous encounter with two patrons discussing the dire state of their racehorse, Thunderbolt, provides an unexpected opportunity.
-Prompted by the prospect of capitalizing on the horse's racing potential, the Stooges swiftly pivot from restaurateurs to aspiring racehorse owners, selling their eatery to Thunderbolt's proprietors.
+The Stooges operate a struggling restaurant, the Flounder Inn, but dream of quitting the business and finding their fortune in horse racing.
+Two unscrupulous patrons, who own a decrepit racehorse named Thunderbolt, overhear the Stooges discussing their ambitions, and seize the opportunity to trade their horse for something of value.
+They casually mention to the Stooges that they own a champion racehorse but have tired of their exciting careers and would prefer the quiet life of a restaurateur.
+The Stooges eagerly trade their eatery in exchange for Thunderbolt.

-Upon inspecting Thunderbolt's stables, the trio is confronted with the dismal sight of a debilitated horse, its back contorted with swayback.
-Curly's initial attempt to galvanize Thunderbolt's racing spirit inadvertently leads to a misunderstanding, as he misinterprets instructions and runs alongside the horse.
-However, an encounter with spicy chili pepperino snacks, mistaken for peanuts, propels Thunderbolt into a frenzied dash towards relief at the sight of water.
+Upon arriving at Thunderbolt's stable, the trio is confronted with the dismal sight of a swaybacked horse.
+Moe tells Curly to race Thunderbolt around the track – a command that Curly interprets literally, running alongside the horse and beating him to the finish line.
+However, when mistakenly fed spicy chili pepperino snacks in place of peanuts, Thunderbolt is galvanized into a frenzied dash towards relief at the sight of water.

-Amused yet undeterred by the unexpected turn of events, the Stooges perceive the pepperinos as a potent racing stimulant, envisioning them as a strategic advantage in future competitions.
-Despite Larry's skepticism, the Stooges eagerly embrace the notion, unaware of the fiery consequences of their actions.
-The ensuing race unfolds with Thunderbolt's erratic behavior, necessitating an impromptu intervention involving motorcycle-mounted Stooges armed with a bucket of water.
+Undeterred by the unexpected turn of events, the Stooges perceive the pepperinos as a potent racing stimulant, envisioning them as a strategic advantage in future competitions.
+They enter Thunderbolt in a race, during which his erratic behavior necessitates an impromptu intervention involving motorcycle-mounted Stooges dangling a bucket of water ahead of the horse.

-Through a blend of resourcefulness and absurdity, Thunderbolt emerges victorious, securing a triumphant outcome for the Stooges.
-As they revel in their newfound success, indulging in a feast of turkey and oats, Thunderbolt's unexpected triumph symbolizes both the capriciousness of fortune and the resilience of the human (and equine) spirit in the pursuit of prosperity.
+Thunderbolt emerges victorious, securing a triumphant outcome for the Stooges.
+In the closing scene, they revel in their newfound success, indulging in a feast of turkey and oats.